gcho10/case-study/README.md

-# case-study-1
-Google Data Analytics Capstone Project
-Geoffrey Cho
-Google Data Analytics Capstone Project

-Case Study: How Does a Bike-Share Navigate Speedy Success?
+# Case Study: How Does a Bike-Share Navigate Speedy Success?

+## Google Data Analytics Capstone Project
+## Geoffrey Cho

-Scenario: You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+**Scenario**: You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

-About the company: In 2016, Cyclistic launched a successful bike-share offering.
+**About the company**: In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.
 Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
 One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.
 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Although the pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.
 Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.
 She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.
 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-ASK
+## **ASK**
 Business task:
 To understand how annual members and casual riders differ, in order to design marketing strategies aimed at converting casual riders into annual members.

-PREPARE
+## **PREPARE**
 Data made available by Motivate International Inc. (under a specific license), which is Cyclistic’s public, historical trip data that can be used to explore how different customer types are using the bikes.
 Due to data-privacy issues, however, riders’ personally identifiable information is off-limits; in other words, pass purchases cannot be connected to credit card numbers to see if casual riders live in the Cyclistic service area or if they purchased multiple single passes.

 Although there were slight variations in column names throughout all of the tables, the key information/column names remained relatively the same: start and end station, the times that the ride started and ended, whether the rider was a member or casual, in addition to the starting and ending longitude and latitude.

-PROCESS
+## **PROCESS**
 Downloaded the previous 12 months of Cyclistic trip data from: https://divvy-tripdata.s3.amazonaws.com/index.html Turned the unzipped .csv files into Excel Workbook files, which ran from February 2023 to March 2022.